-We updated our mineral resource and reserve estimate (summarized in the tables below) and published a CSA National Instrument 43-101 report in November 2006.
-The qualified persons involved in the property evaluation and resource and reserve estimate were Richard Lambert, P.E. and Richard Addison, P.E. of Pincock, Allen & Holt ("PAH") and Susan Poos, P.E. of Marston Inc.
+We updated our mineral resource and reserve estimate (summarized in the tables below) and published the Brisas Report in November 2006.
+The qualified persons involved in the property evaluation and resource and reserve estimate were Richard Lambert, P.E. and Richard Addison, P.E. of Pincock, Allen & Holt and Susan Poos, P.E. of Marston & Marston Inc.